-Data Completeness= Performance Met (a=60 patients) + Performance Not Met (c=10 patients) Eligible Population / Denominator (d=80 patients) 70 patients 80 patients = 87.50% Performance Rate= Performance Met (a=60 patients) = 60 patients = 85.71% Data Completeness Numerator (70 patients) = 70 patients
+Performance Met (a=60 patients) + Performance Not Met (c=10 patients) = 70 patients = 87.50% Eligible Population / Denominator (d=80 patients) 80 patients

+Performance Rate=

+Performance Net (a=60 patients) = 60 patients = 85.71%

+Data Completeness Numerator (70 patients) = 70 patients

 See the posted measure specification for specific coding and instructions to submit this measure.

-NOTE: Submission Frequency: Patient-Process CPT only copyrig
+NOTE: Submission Frequency: Patient-Process

-CPT only copyright 2022 American Medical Association.
+CPT only copyright 2023 American Medical Association.
 All rights reserved.
 The measure diagrams were developed by CMS as a supplemental resource to be used in conjunction with the measure specifications.
-They should not be used alone or as a substitution for the measure specification. v7
+They should not be used alone or as a substitution for the measure specification.

-2023 Clinical Quality Measure Flow Narrative for Quality ID #340 (NQF 2079): HIV Medical Visit Frequency
+2024 Clinical Quality Measure Flow Narrative for Quality ID #340 (CBE 2079): HIV Medical Visit Frequency